hd-code/chameleon-chess-logic/README.md

 Git tags are used to mark different release versions of this package.
 Releases tags follow the NPM semver format.

+There is one tag called 'legacy' which references the legacy version of the game logic, that was used in the very first version of the chameleon-chess-app.

 ### Coding Conventions

 The most important ones first: